Scorptech/milestonetwo/README.md

 -   Footer Social Icons - Allows all visitors to access the social platforms that the owner uses.

--   The Charts - Allows visitors to see the information in an easy to understand formation.
+-   The Charts - Allows visitors to see the information in an easy to understand format.

 -   Contact Form - Allows visitors to ask questions, and/or make the first step with their queries.